twhtanghk/sails-auth/README.md

 This module installs $http and $sailsSocket interceptor and provides the `authService`.

-The $http and $sailsSocket interceptor does the following: the configuration object (this is the requested URL, payload and parameters) of every HTTP 401 response is buffered and everytime it happens, the `event:auth-loginRequired` message is broadcasted from $rootScope.
+The $http and $sailsSocket interceptor work as follows:

+The configuration object (this is the requested URL, payload and parameters) of every HTTP 401 response via $http or $sailsSocket is buffered and everytime it happens, the `event:auth-loginRequired` message is broadcasted from $rootScope.

 The `authService` has only one method: #loginConfirmed().